 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker.
 The chief operating decision maker regularly monitors and reviews the operating results separately according to the nature of products and services provided, with each segment representing a strategic business unit that offers different products and serves different markets.
 Segments are identified having regard to the dominant source and nature of risks and returns and internal organization and management structure.
 The Company has considered business segments as the primary segments for disclosure.
 The business segment in which the Company operates is ‘Aerospace and Aviation’.
 The Company does not have any geographical segment.
 The accounting principles used in the preparation of the financial statements are consistently applied to record revenue and expenditure in the individual segment, and are as set out in the material accounting policies.

-Thus, as defined in Ind AS 108 - Operating Segments, the Group operates in a single business segment of aerospace and aviation.
+Thus, as defined in Ind AS 108 - Operating Segments, the Company operates in a single business segment of aerospace and aviation.

-All amounts disclosed in standalone financial statements and notes have been rounded off to the nearest lakhs as per requirement of Schedule III of the Act, unless otherwise stated.
+All amounts disclosed in standalone financial statements and notes have been rounded off to the nearest lakh as per requirement of Schedule III of the Act, unless otherwise stated.

 3 Accounting judgments, estimates and assumptions and recent pronouncements